NVIDIA/NeMo-Curator/docs/user-guide/stopwords.rst

 In NeMo Curator, stop words play several important roles:

-* **Text Extraction**: The text extraction process (especially for Common Crawl data) uses stop word density as a key metric to identify meaningful content
+* **Text Extraction and Boilerplate Removal**: The text extraction process (especially for Common Crawl data) uses stop word density as a key metric to identify meaningful content and differentiate between main content and boilerplate in web pages
 * **Language Detection**: Stop words help in language detection and processing
 * **Efficient Processing**: Filtering stop words reduces the amount of data that needs to be processed
-* **Boilerplate Removal**: Stop word density helps differentiate between main content and boilerplate in web pages

 Available Stop Word Lists
 ------------------------

-NeMo Curator includes built-in stop word lists for the following languages:
+NeMo Curator leverages the extensive stop word collection from `JusText <https://github.com/miso-belica/jusText/tree/main/justext/stoplists>`_.
+In addition, NeMo Curator provides custom stop word lists for the following languages not covered by JusText:

 .. list-table::
    :header-rows: 1